xraypy/XrayDB/doc/examples.rst

 thicknesses of each layer, substrate material, incident angle, energy, and the number of periods.

-An example usage, calculating the reflectivity at 1000 eV vs. grazing angle for a 40*[Si, W] layered mirror on SiO2 substrate is given as
+An example usage, calculating the reflectivity at a grazing angle of 10 mrad vs. energy for a 40*[Si, W] layered mirror on SiO2 substrate is given as

 .. literalinclude:: ../python/examples/mirror_multilayer.py